-If you use a platform we don't provide binaries for or if you want to use a development version, you're going have to compile brig yourself.
-But don't worry that's quite easy.
-We do not have many dependencies.
-You only need two things: The programming language Go and the version control system git.
+At the time of writing, there are no pre-compiled binaries.
+So you gonna have to compile brig yourself - but don't worry that is quite easy.
+We do not have many dependencies, you only need two things: The programming language Go and the version control system git.

-5.3.1 Step 0: Installing Go
+1.1.1 Step 0: Installing Go